aribasiddiqi/automate-reminders/README.md

 * Install libraries: Twilio, Schedule
 * Create an account on Twilio to complete the Twilio credential file.
 This file must be completed for the code to run.

-# Contribution
-Pull requests are welcome.
-For major changes, please open an issue first to discuss what you would like to change.